Policies

 Housing, Development & Climate Change

-- Champion a new improved local plan that recognises West Lancashire’s predominantly rural nature, builds homes only to meet local need, protects the best most-versatile agricultural land, green belt and addresses climate change.
-Oppose the County Council policy which supports 16,000 new houses in West Lancashire’s countryside.
+- Champion a new improved local plan that recognises West Lancashire’s predominantly rural nature, builds homes to meet local need, protects the best most-versatile agricultural land and green belt.

 - As evidence shows there is more than sufficient supply, use the new Local Plan to stop ALL further conversion of family homes to student accommodation and the construction of more off-campus purpose-built student accommodation.

-- Introduce new rules to allow new housebuilding levies to be used to address flooding problems as other councils already do.
+- Review the rules that charge an infrastructure levy on new housebuilding to in future include Skelmersdale and also to widen the rules to allow levies to be used to address flooding problems as other councils already do.

 - Complete the new revival scheme in Digmoor in Skelmersdale to replace the worst of the new town housing with modern energy-efficient 21st century houses with private driveways and garden space.